Avoid dog collars and processed food

 Feed a raw, or at least cooked, wholesome diet and avoid processed foods.

-Supplement your dog's food with GreenMin, which acts as a detox, helps to eliminate heavy metals and provides essential minerals, including iodine, in much greater concentrations than kelp.
+Supplement your dog's food with GreenMin, which acts as a detox, helping to eliminate heavy metals as well as providing a full spectrum of essential minerals and nutrients, including iodine.

 Avoid drugs and chemicals for internal use or in the environment, such as cleaning products, lawn and garden products.
 Use natural and herbal treatments and products only.